 - According to Word of God, in The Dresden Files you can't have Summer and Winter magic.
 Theoretically, you can, but it's like having matter and anti-matter.
 Presumably, similar things would happen if you tried Soulfire and Hellfire.

-- Specialist wizards in Dungeons & Dragons cannot learn spells from their "opposition schools" (which were either fixed or chosen by the player, depending on edition).
+- Specialist Wizards cannot learn spells from their "opposition schools" (which were either fixed or chosen by the player, depending on edition).
 However, most mages can learn any spell; they just don't get the bonuses that specialists do.

 - While not fully incompatible, in the classic versions magical creatures and magic-users are less likely to discover psionic talents, while psonically powered creatures tend to be resistant to magic and have hard time studying it.